ludocode/onramp/docs/virtual-machine.md

 - bit 1: input blocks.
 1 if the read syscall blocks until a byte is available; 0 if it doesn't, instead reading zero bytes successfully when no input data exists.
 If possible the VM should not block on input.
 If you are unsure whether the input blocks, set this to 1 to prevent programs from setting the input to non-blocking.

 - bit 2: input line-oriented (i.e. [POSIX canonical](https://en.wikipedia.org/wiki/POSIX_terminal_interface#Canonical_mode_processing)).
 1 if input is only available once a full line has been processed; 0 if input is available immediately on each keystroke.
 If possible the VM should not line-buffer input.
 If you are unsure whether the input is line-oriented, set this to 1 to prevent programs from turning off canonical mode.
 (This is the default behaviour of terminal programs on POSIX platforms and it is surprisingly difficult to turn off so most POSIX VMs should set this bit.)

+- bit 3: interactive.
+1 if the standard input and output streams are connected directly to a user, for example to a keyboard and display; 0 if they are not or if unsure.
+An interactive program that expects input must wait until the user enters that input, for example by pressing keys.
+(The keys pressed by the user will then be displayed back to them; see "echo" above.)
+A non-interactive program may get its input from or send its output to another program, a file, etc.

+(The libc will simulate echo if "input echo" is 0 and "interactive" is 1.)

+(On POSIX systems, interactive input is echoed and is line-oriented by default, and these are not easy to change.
+It is simpler to just set those bits in the capabilities field, and to set interactive if and only if `isatty(0) && isatty(1)`.)